 For example: If you have 100 customers paying $10 per month, your MRR = $1,000

-This number is the most simple to calculate but can then also be broken down into other important metrics that help to give an accurate picture of where your growth or loss is coming from.
+This number is the simplest to calculate but can then also be broken down into other important metrics that help to give an accurate picture of where your growth or loss is coming from.

 Types of MRR